Gitanuj993/Git-anuj993/activity/internships/README.md

 ```txt
 status : Looking for internships
 ```
-## List of particepated internships.
+## List of participated internships.
 1. InAmigose Content Writing Internships
 ```txt
 In this Internship candidates write articles and online